Why might lights and sirens be used by an emergency vehicle?

 Study for the Wisconsin 720-Hour Academy Phase I Test.
 Prepare with flashcards and multiple choice questions, each with hints and explanations.
 Get ready to pass your exam!

-Using lights and sirens on an emergency vehicle serves multiple crucial purposes, all of which contribute to the safety and effectiveness of emergency response.
+Using lights and sirens on an emergency vehicle serves multiple essential purposes that enhance the effectiveness of the emergency response.

 Subscribe